damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 Perhaps you saw something in the diff that you missed earlier.
-Or maybe another approver brings up another point of discussion, and so the approver wants to remove their approval in the mean time, and apply it back later.
+Or maybe another approver brings up another point of discussion, and so the approver wants to remove their approval in the meantime, and reapply it later.

 ![Unapprove merge requests in GitLab 8.16](/images/8_16/unapprove_merge_request.png){: .shadow}